Merkel pledges aid, climate action after floods leave at least 190 deadComments

 She promised that "the federal government and the regions will act together to gradually restore order" in the devastated areas.

-Finance Minister Olaf Scholz said an emergency package of at least €300 million would be tabled at a cabinet meeting on Wednesday, ahead of a vast reconstruction program of several billion.
+Finance Minister Olaf Scholz said an emergency package of at least €300 million would be tabled at a cabinet meeting on Wednesday, ahead of a vast reconstruction programme of several billion.

 Merkel furthermore vowed to redouble political focus on curbing climate change, which many have blamed for the disaster.